Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 \subsubsection{Voxel Flux Distribution}

-In Fig.~\ref{fig:voxel} we further examine the noise properties of our ALMA data cubes.
+In Figure~\ref{fig:voxel} we further examine the noise properties of our ALMA data cubes.
 We plot the distribution of 60 MHz voxels (data cube pixel) flux values for each data cube, along with a Gaussian fit and the corresponding residuals.
-The distributions in each field are well represented by a Gaussian, showing residuals of less than 1 part in 50 for the $-3\sigma$ to $+3\sigma$ range.
-However, there is non - Gaussianity at the edges of each distribution.
-The excess of voxels at positive fluxes can be explained by the sources present in these cubes.
-Since these are targeted observations we expect there to be voxels with large positive fluxes corresponding to the source targeted.
-The excess of voxels with large negative fluxes is more concerning as they are likely caused by correlated, non-Gaussian noise.
-As these regions of correlated noise are equally likely to produce voxels with large positive flux, it is possible that our line candidates could be false positives.
-When our algorithm was applied to detect negative lines, we find one with significance $>5\sigma$.
-This may naively imply that one of the four line candidates detected is a false positive.
-In general, we remain aware that further observation are required to confirm the reality of our candidates.
+Since these are targeted observations, and we have not masked or removed any sources, we expect the positive side of the distribution to be skewed.
+Therefore we focus on the distribution of voxels with negative fluxes.
+The distributions in each field are well represented by a Gaussian, showing residuals of less than 1 part in 50 for the $\pm 3\sigma$ range.
+There appears to be an excess of voxels with negative flux in the $-4 \sigma$ to $-5 \sigma range$ compared to the overall Gaussian distribution.
+The excess of voxels with large negative fluxes is concerning as they are likely caused by correlated, non-Gaussian noise.
+As these correlated noise spikes are equally likely to produce voxels with positive flux, it is possible that they could be mistaken for line emitters and produce false positives in our sample.
+We have verified that the non-Gaussianity is not caused by increased noise per channel near the edge of the side-band.
+By plotting the distribution of voxels excluding the upper and lower 25\% of frequency slices in each cube we observe a similar excess of voxels outside the $\pm 3 \sigma$ range.